awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 Regardless of the type of subnet, the internal IPv4 address range of the subnet is always private—we do not announce the address block to the internet\.

 You have a limit on the number of VPCs and subnets you can create in your account\.
 For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.

+### Local Zones<a name="local-zone"></a>

+ Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.
+You can extend your VPC Region by creating a new subnet that has a Local Zone assignment\.
+When you create a subnet in a Local Zone, the VPC is also extended to that Local Zone\.

+The following rules apply to Local Zones:
++ The Local Zone subnets follow the same routing rules, including route tables, security groups, Network ACLs as Availability Zone subnet\.
++ You can assign Local Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
++ You must provision public IP addresses for use in a Local Zone\.
+After you provision the IP addresses, you cannot move them between the Local Zone and the parent region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
++ When you allocate addresses, you can specify the location from which the IP address is advertised\.
+We refer to this as a network border group and you can set this parameter to limit the address to this location\.
+Currently you must use the AWS CLI or API\. to configure a network border group\.
++ If you have IPV6 addresses for you VPC, when you create a VPC, you can request an IPv6 CIDR block for the VPC for the network border group\.

+### AWS Outposts<a name="outposts"></a>

+AWS Outposts offers you the same AWS hardware infrastructure, services, APIs, and tools to build and run your applications on premises and in the cloud\.
+AWS Outposts is ideal for workloads that need low latency access to on\-premises applications or systems, and for workloads that need to store and process data locally\.
+For more information about AWS Outposts, see [AWS Outposts](https://aws.amazon.com/outposts)\.

+Amazon VPC spans across all of the Availability Zones in an AWS Region\.
+When you connect Outposts to the parent Region, all existing and newly created VPCs in your account span across all Availability Zones and any associated Outpost locations in the Region\.

+The following rules apply to AWS Outposts:
++ The subnets must reside in one Outpost location\.
++ A local gateway handles the network connectivity between your VPC and on\-premises networks\.
+For information about local gateways, see [Local Gateways](https://docs.aws.amazon.com/outposts/latest/userguide/outposts-local-gateways.html) in the *AWS Outposts User Guide*\.
++ If your account is associated with AWS Outposts, you assign the subnet to an Outpost by specifying the Outpost ARN when you create the subnet\.
++ By default, every subnet that you create in a VPC associated with an Outpost inherits the main VPC route table, including the local gateway route\.
+You can also explicitly associate a custom route table with the subnets in your VPC and have a local gateway as a next\-hop target for all traffic that needs to be routed to the on\-premises network\.

 ## VPC and Subnet Sizing<a name="VPC_Sizing"></a>